 Kayla’s current role as a National General Manager is with KinCare, the largest for-profit in-home care provider in Australia.
 It is a privately owned business providing services to over 10,000 customers in aged care, disability & health across all states in Australia.

-Kayla is Head of Operations AAMENA, Marketing at GrainCorp Limited, Australia's largest listed agribusiness.
-With responsibility for leading the logistics, export execution, road freight and trade support team.
-Kayla ensures the efficient execution of domestic and export grain contracts.
-Kayla has worked in both logistics and senior operational roles on grain trading floors for 13 years.
+Kayla was previously Head of Operations, AAMENA at GrainCorp Limited, Australia’s largest listed agribusiness.
+Kayla worked in both logistics and senior operational roles on commodity trading floors for 14 years in the grain industry.

 Howard has carved out a 32 year career in International Insurance Broking, chairing one of the major UK Groups and then the Asia Pacific Region from Sydney.
 From 1996 he ran a specialist insurance broking firm in Australia and combined this with an extensive portfolio of non- executive Chairmanships and Directorates including a Federal Government Corporation.